ignabelitzky/guess-a-number-game/README.md

 [QT Framework](https://www.qt.io/)

 ## Getting Started
-To compile the 'Guess a NUMBER" game you should open the guess-a-number.pro file with QT Creator and now you can build the app and run on your Linux machine.
+To compile the 'Guess a NUMBER' game you should open the guess-a-number.pro file with QT Creator and now you can build the app and run on your Linux machine.

 ## Contributing
 This piece of software is far for complete so pull requests are welcome.
 For major changes, please open an issue first to discuss what you wold like to change.